 In a particularly wonderful chapter of A Moveable Feast, “A Good Cafe, Hemingway fights off loneliness and emptiness with good food and drink.
 “I lost the empty feeling and began to be happy and to make plans.”
 One recalls his “Clean, Well Lighted Place,” a short story about an old man staving off soulful emptiness by sitting in a cafe until closing.

 Hemingway strikes me as someone who desperately wanted to be seen for who he really was, but was never comfortable presenting that version of himself.
-So much is unspoken in his writing, so much up to us to intuit.
+So much is unspoken in Hemingway’s writing, so much up to us to intuit and yet, simultaneously he leads us along.
 This book is much more than the end of life memories intended to mythologize himself, it feels like a final request to be seen, noticed.
 Or at least to unburden himself of the need.
+2

 Then I went back to writing and I entered far into the story and was lost in it.
 I was writing it now and it was not writing itself and I do not look up nor know anything about the time, nor think where I was nor order any more rum St. James.